mymailproject/website/index.md

 In February 2021, our team distributed 100 envelopes addressed to people all around the world.
 They have no postage.
 In a world that is at once more and less connected than ever before, we hope to show the power of social bonds and spur unexpected coincidences.

-**We have no idea how long this will take.** It could take weeks.
-It could take years.
+As the envelopes travel from place to place, they will accumulate notes and drawings which we will collate and share. **We have no idea how long these journeys will take.** They could take weeks - or years.
 Serendipity is beautiful and unpredictable.

+This project was inspired by the work of [mail artist Ray Johnson](https://en.wikipedia.org/wiki/Ray_Johnson).

 ## Track the progress

 Here's where we've been so far.
+When the envelopes

 ![](map.png)